serena-7/python-capstone-planning/mvp.md

 - Users can view existing timecards
 - Admins can add, activate, or deactivate jobcodes
 - Timecards can have active jobcodes only
+- System keeps track of users PTO
+- Admins can create reports to send to payroll

 ## Future Features: